“How Do You Know When You Are Over Emotional Abuse?”

 So, how do you know when you are over emotional abuse?

-Vilification signs you need to listen out for
+Vilification markers that you need to listen out for

 - Do you think of yourself as stupid, or weak?